 COLLECT AT THE CAFÉ

-At check-out you will to have the option to collect your order from our café in Oxford and avoid the shipping charge.
+At check-out you will to have the option to collect your order from our cafés in either Oxford or Bath and avoid the shipping charge.
 We will notify you by email as soon as your order is ready to collect.
+Allow up to 3 days for Oxford collection orders and 7 days for Bath collection orders.
 Orders will be held for a maximum of 21 days before being returned to our warehouse.